Ferlab-Ste-Justine/terraform-openstack-etcd-server/README.md

 # About

-This is a terraform module that provisions a single member of an etcd cluster.
+This is a terraform module that provisions a single member of an opensearch cluster.

 Given a certificate authority as argument (can be an internal-only self-signed authority), it will generate its own secret key and certificate to communicate with clients and peers in the cluster.